Israel77/restassured-test-generator/README.md

 This project contains both a CLI and a library that can be used to generate RestAssured assertions from JSON responses.

-> 🚧 Warning: This is a working in progress and breaking changes shall be expected, especially with the CLI.
+> 🚧 Warning: This is a work in progress and breaking changes shall be expected, specially with the CLI.

 # 1. Installation